StoreConnect/storeconnect-sensors-api-server/README.md

 A StoreConnect Sensor API's `Datastream` is always encoded as the complex `OM_Observation` `observationType`.

-To know what is the concrete type used by associated `Observation`s, please refer to the associated `ObservedProperty`.
+To know what is the concrete type used by associated `Observation`, you must refer to the associated `ObservedProperty`.

 ### `Observation`

 As explained previously, any StoreConnect Sensor API's `Observation#result`  type is defined by the associated `ObservedProperty`.

-The diagram only represents the `MotionEvent` type (but keep in mind there would be more `Observation#result` types, as the `Weather` for instance).
+The diagram only represents the `MotionEvent` type (but keep in mind there would be more `Observation#result` types, as the `WeatherEvent` for instance).
 A `MotionEvent` is described below.

 #### `MotionEvent`

-In the same way as the [main StoreConnect's ontology](https://github.com/StoreConnect/storeconnect-ontologies-api/tree/develop/ontologies/storeconnect-main), a `MotionEvent` (or `sc:MotionEvent` in the StoreConnect's main ontology) represents a human _motion_ catches by a StoreConnect's `Sensor`.
+In the same way as the [StoreConnect's main ontology](https://github.com/StoreConnect/storeconnect-ontologies-api/tree/develop/ontologies/storeconnect-main), a `MotionEvent` (or `sc:MotionEvent` in the StoreConnect's main ontology) represents a human _motion_ caught by a StoreConnect's `Sensor`.

 A `MotionEvent` is composed of the following attributes and relations: